 20 of the best fall weekends for extroverts, a newly updated travel post for extroverts.
 This post is chock full of travel ideas, tips, and fun ways to say yes to fall.
 It’s time to look up and delight in the season.
 Fall is about crisp days, a rainbow of fall foliage, and a great time to get outside and appreciate nature.
-This update offer’s a few new travel ideas and an intentional travel tip you don’t want to miss.
+This update offers new travel ideas and an intentional travel tip you don’t want to miss.

 It’s leaf-peeping time – the season of trees.
 Take a moment to breathe in the blessings and bounties that trees provide us all.”
 Nina